unicefuganda/edtrac/README.rst

 Quick start from a clone.
 We don't encourage using the source, instead use the package (forthcoming) but this will get you going in the meantime::

+  # we depend on django-uni-form being installed
+  % pip install django-uni-form

+  # update our submodules
   % git submodule init
   % git submodule update
   % cd submodules/rapidsms
   % git submodule init
   % git submodule update
   % cd ../..

+  # create our tables
   % ./manage.py syncdb

+  # and we're off!
   % ./manage.py runserver

 Building Docs